 Where Flood Risk Management staff hosted dedicated public open houses, the format included informational panel displays with staff on-hand to answer questions, followed by a short presentation, and question and answer session.
 A professional facilitator was engaged as a neutral point of contact, to guide the question and answer sessions, and to collect qualitative feedback.
 Event summaries, panels, and presentation slides were posted online to ensure continued access to the information for members who were not able to attend in-person.
 A variety of methods were used to advertise the open houses, including geo-targeted social media campaigns, community centre posters, and print invitations whose format varied from formal letters to visually arresting postcards.
-Each of the print materials were equipped with links and QR codes to direct readers towards the online information; this also allowed for the collection on the effectiveness of the campaigns, overall traffic to the Flood Risk Management sections of TRCA's website was also tracked.
+Each of the print materials were equipped with links and QR codes to direct readers towards the online information; this also allowed for the collection on the effectiveness of the campaigns, as it was possible to determine how many website visits originated from these print campaigns.
+Overall traffic to the Flood Risk Management sections of TRCA's website was also tracked.